nathanenglehart/nathanenglehart.github.io/projects/regression.md

 Then, this script displays:
 <img src="/images/mpg_multi_poly.png" alt="/images/mpg_multi_poly.png"/> \
 \
-with an $R^2$ of 0.7264034513441128 with an adjusted $R^2$ of 0.7236187536478695.
-Now, using adjusted $R^2$, we can write that 72.4 percent of variance is explained by weight and displacement.
+with an $R^2$ of $\approx 0.726$ with an adjusted $R^2$ of $\approx 0.724$.
+Now, using adjusted $R^2$, we can write that $72.4$ percent of variance is explained by weight and displacement.
 In addition, a high portion of variance is explained.
 Our best model!   \
 \
-Again, cases with more variables are similar, but not able to be visualized.
-Cases with higher degrees utilize a similar regressor matrix construction.
+Cases with more variables are similar, but not able to be visualized.
+Those cases with higher degrees utilize a similar regressor matrix construction using the multinomial theorem.
 For instance, for a third degree polynomial, we should create a regressor matrix of the form
 \\[ X = \pmatrix{ 1 & x_1 & y_1 & x_1^2 & x_1 \cdot y_1 & y_1^2 & x_1^3 & x_1^2 \cdot y_1 & x_1 \cdot y_1^2 & y_1^3 \cr
                   1 & x_2 & y_2 & x_2^2 & x_2 \cdot y_2 & y_2^2 & x_2^3 & x_2^2 \cdot y_2 & x_2 \cdot y_2^2 & y_2^3 \cr
 	          \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots \cr